aadorian/workflow/README.md

 A git hook validates commit messages automatically.
 The CI workflow also enforces conventional commit standards on pull requests.

+### CI/CD Validation

+All pushes and pull requests are automatically validated:
+- ✅ CWL files are validated for syntax and correctness
+- ✅ RO-Crate is built and validated
+- ✅ RO-Crate metadata is checked
+- ✅ Workflows are tested for execution
+- ✅ Conventional commit messages are enforced

+See `.github/workflows/` for the complete CI/CD pipeline configuration.

 ## Release Information

 For information about releases and versioning, see [RELEASE_PROCEDURE.md](RELEASE_PROCEDURE.md).
 The project follows [Semantic Versioning](https://semver.org/).